davanstrien/hugit-cli/README.md

   Load an ImageFolder style dataset.

 Options:
-  --train-directory TEXT        Name of train directory --valid-directory TEXT        name of valid directory --test-directory TEXT         name of test directory --repo-id TEXT                Repo id for the Hugging Face Hub  [required] --private / --no-private      Whether to keep dataset private on the Hub
+  --repo-id TEXT                  Repo id for the Hugging Face Hub  [required] --private / --no-private        Whether to keep dataset private on the Hub
                                   [default: private]
   --do-resize / --no-do-resize    Whether to resize images before upload
                                   [default: do-resize]
   --size INTEGER                  Size to resize image.
 This will be used on the
-                                shortest side of the image i.e. the aspect rato will be maintained  [default: 224] --help                        Show this message and exit.
+                                  shortest side of the image i.e. the aspect rato will be maintained  [default: 224] --preserve-file-path / --no-preserve-file-path
+                                  preserve_orginal_file_path  [default:
+                                  preserve-file-path]
+  --help                          Show this message and exit.

 ```